Frensham Great Pond (35 miles)

 Hands on working farm with animals to visit and adorable petting village.

 Hackney City Farm

-Hackney City Farm boasts a wide variety of animals on the farm - they keep as full a range as possible of traditional farm livestock and you can usually expect to see pigs, cattle, sheep, chickens, ducks, geese, turkeys, rabbits, guinea pigs and other small animals.
+boasts a wide variety of animals on the farm including pigs, cattle, sheep, chickens, ducks, geese, turkeys, rabbits, guinea pigs and other small animals.
+Free to all.

 Belmont Childrens Farm (7 miles)

 Kids can interact with the animals either in petting sessions or helping with their care, plus tractor rides available through the hidden valley.

 Surrey Docks Farm

 A working 2.2 acre city farm in the heart of London with open animal yard, bee room, cafe, working blacksmiths forge and classrooms.

 is a unique, educational resource in SW London, open free of charge.
 The opportunity to learn about the animals and contribute to a Working Farm.